aman4720/Superset/index.md

 --name superset: Assign the name "superset" to the running container.

 apache/superset: Specifies the container image to use, in this case, Apache Superset.

-So, in, this command runs a detached Apache Superset container, mapping container port 8088 to host port 8080, setting an environment variable for Superset's secret key, and naming the container "superset."

 **Output**